marcc-hpc/esc/docs/_notebooks/hierarchical-data/demo-h5py.md

 # Requirements

 We will build a python environment in the usual way.
-You are welcome to use a virtual environment instead.
+Our goal is to install the `h5py` package.

 **In [1]:**